-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). \square Yes \square No

-"smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-The aggregate market value of the voting stock held by non-affiliates of the registrant, based upon the closing sale price of the common stock on July 31, 2010, as reported on the NASDAQ Global Select Market, was approximately \$1,120,326,000.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). ☐ Yes ☑ No The aggregate market value of the voting stock held by non-affiliates of the registrant, based upon the closing sale price of the common stock on July 31, 2010, as reported on the NASDAQ Global Select Market, was approximately \$1,120,326,000.
 Shares of the registrant's common stock held by each executive officer and director and by each entity or person that, to the registrant's knowledge, owned 5% or more of the registrant's outstanding common stock as of July 31, 2010 have been excluded in that such persons may be deemed to be affiliates of the registrant.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.